TonyHill26/LevelUp/content/home/inclusion.md

 title: "Inclusion"
 ---

 In simple terms, we are proposing an eighteen-month academic and pastoral intervention that starts midway through Year 12 and continues until the end of Year 13.
 We will actively target students from under-represented groups.
-The academic focus will be on Mathematics, Physics and Chemistry and the programme will be delivered through small groups over Zoom.
+The academic focus will be on Mathematics, Physics and Chemistry and the programme will be delivered through small groups over Zoom (or similar).

 {{< figure library="true" src="coders.jpg" title="" >}}